RRIF, LIF and Annuities

 Registered Retirement Income Fund (RRIF)

 The RRIF is an extension of the registered retirement savings plan (RRSP).
 It allows you to make the best use of the savings you have accumulated throughout your working life: you periodically withdraw a portion of your savings and continue to accumulate tax-sheltered income.

 You are required by law to withdraw a minimum annual amount from your RRIF.
-Over and above that amount, all periodic and lump sum withdrawals are taxable.
-No maximum withdrawal applies.
+Over and above that amount, all periodic and lump sum withdrawals are taxable at source.

 Life Income Fund (LIF)

 A LIF acts as an extension of a locked-in retirement account (LIRA).
 It allows you to periodically withdraw a portion of your savings accumulated in a pension fund and receive retirement income as you need it.
 A LIF is similar to a RRIF, except for the source of the funds and the withdrawal of a maximum annual amount.